frantic0/sema-engine/README.md

 *sema-engine* is a Javascript library that provides a high-performance audio engine for modern Web applications, with an easy-to-use API.
 It is based on two main components:

-* the Web Audio API Audio Worklets
+* the Maximilian DSP C++ library – consumes it as git submodule and uses its DSP objects

-* the Maximilian DSP C++ library – as a git submodule
+* the Web Audio API Audio Worklet – it packs a bespoke Audio Worklet node (src/engine.js) and processor (maxi-processor), which consumes Maximilian DSP objects and a program specification.

 The *sema-engine* library exposes ES and UMD modules (works on the browser, with modern native JS modules and older JS module formats—amd, cjs for nodejs applications—think electron!).